mau-jac/1T6-F20/wk5/internet_protocols.md

 It defines how **requests and responses are formatted and transmitted**, and what actions Web Servers and Browsers take in response.

-When you type in a web address (URL) into your browser, this sends an HTTP command to the Web server directing it to fetch and transmit the requested webpage.
+When you type in a web address (URL) into your browser, the browser sends an HTTP command to the Web server directing it to fetch and transmit the requested webpage.

 <br>